Ad5001/LogarithmPlotter/README.md

 You can simply run LogarithmPlotter using `python3 run.py`.

-In order to test translations, you can use the `--lang=<lang code>` command line option to force the detected locale of LogarithmPlotter.
+In order to test translations, you can use the `--lang=<lang code>` commandline option to force the locale of LogarithmPlotter.

 ## Install

 ### Generate installers:
 All scripts noted here can be found in the `scripts` directory.

-You can generate installers from LogarithmPlotter after installing all the dependencies:
+You can generate installers for LogarithmPlotter after installing all the dependencies:
 For all builds, you need [Python 3](https://python.org) with [PySide6](https://pypi.org/project/PySide6/) installable with `pip install PySide6`.
 - Windows installer:
     - You need `pyinstaller`.
 You can install it using `pip install pyinstaller`.